 Journey Choir, for grades 7-12, meets during the school year on Sunday nights at 5:00 PM before youth fellowship.
 This youth choir sings a wide variety of music in worship and special concerts.

 Known as one of the premiere music ensembles in Twin Cities churches, the Sanctuary Choir leads in worship nine months of the year.
 Its worship repertoire has many ranges, with the main goal being that individuals experience God’s presence.
 The choir gives several concerts each year, singing major works of the choral/orchestral literature, both old and new.
 Rehearsals are on Wednesday evenings from 7:30-9:30 PM.
 Membership is open to all.
-Call Bill Mathis for an interview.
+Contact Interim Music Director Shari Speer for more information.

 During the summer months, our worship music leadership mode is more informal.
 Join the fun on a week-to-week basis.
 Rehearsals are Sunday mornings before the 10:00 AM service.